National Equine Health Plan

 National Equine Health Plan: Introduction

-The United States (US) horse industry involves activities in all regions of the country and the world.
-Horses are considered livestock and are unique in the livestock sector because of their broad diversity.
-The equine industry involves business, working animals, sport, recreation, entertainment, gaming, and environmental support, all built on the agri-business of breeding and raising equine.
-In addition to economic benefits, it also produces other intangible benefits to people and the US, including recreation, exercise, working animals, stress reduction, and entertainment.
+The United States (U.S.) equine industry which includes any equids (horses, mules, donkeys, and hinnies) involves activities in all regions of the country and the world.
+Horses are unique within the livestock sector because of their broad diversity.
+The equine industry involves businesses, working animals, competition , recreation, entertainment, gaming, and environmental support, all built on sharing our lives with equines of all kinds.

-The horse industry is unique because horses are transported with more frequency and over greater distances than other livestock.
-This increases the risk of spread of a contagious equine disease, which can have a devastating effect on the equine industry.
-Every year there are tens of thousands of horse races, shows, competitions, and recreational activities involving horses in the U.S. Hundreds of thousands of horses are routinely transported intrastate, interstate and internationally to racetracks, horse shows and other competitions, from farm-to-farm for breeding and training, to sales, to veterinary clinics, to national and state parks for trail riding and locally to ride with a friend.
-During these movements horses commonly comingle with other horses of unknown health status.
-Domestic and foreign horses are exported and imported, permanently and temporarily, to and from countries around the world.
-Restrictions on movement, either nationally or internationally, can have a major economic impact.
+Horses (the term used through out the NEHP) are transported with more frequency and over greater distances than other livestock.
+Every year there are tens of thousands of races, shows, competitions, and recreational events in the U.S. involving horses and other equids.
+Hundreds of thousands of horses are routinely transported locally and between cities, counties, states, and countries to these events.
+Horses travel from farm-to-farm for breeding and training, to sales, to veterinary clinics, to national and state parks for trail riding and locally for pleasure riding.
+During these movements horses commonly commingle with other non-resident horses of unknown health status.
+This increases the risk of spread of a contagious equine disease, which could have a devastating effect on the industry due to resulting movement restrictions and potentially decimate the national herd.

 The overall goals of the NEHP are as follows:

-1. Protect the health and welfare of horses in the US and North America;
+1. Protect the health and welfare of horses, donkeys, mules, and hinnies in the US and North America;

-2. Facilitate the continued interstate and international movement of equine and associated products with science-based requirements and standards;
+2. Facilitate the continued interstate and international movement of horses and associated products with science-based requirements and standards;

 3. Protect the business continuity and economic viability of the equine industry;

-The NEHP functions as a roadmap for coordinating owners and industry organizations with veterinarians and state and federal animal health officials to prevent, control, recognize and respond to diseases and environmental disasters.
-Organizational preparedness, effective rapid communication, and owner education make up the foundation for preventing diseases and disease spread.
-All stakeholders need to be aware of the roles and responsibilities of all segments of the horse industry when there is a risk of infectious disease spread or natural disaster, which can affect the health and welfare of horses as well as the economy of the equine industry.
+The NEHP is intended to function as a roadmap for coordinating owners and industry organizations with veterinarians and state and federal animal health officials to prevent, control, recognize and respond to diseases and disasters.
+Preparedness of all stakeholders, effective rapid communication, and education make up the foundation for preventing diseases and disease spread.
+Everyone needs to be aware of their roles and responsibilities when there is a risk of infectious disease spread or disasters, which can affect the health and welfare of equines as well as the economy of the equine industry.

-Continual updating of the NEHP is required in order to respond to environmental conditions and emerging diseases both in the United States and internationally.
-This document will be reviewed and updated annually to keep it current with changes in regulations or diseases.
+Continual updating of the NEHP is required in order to respond to emerging diseases and changing conditions both in the United States and internationally.
+This document will be reviewed and updated regularly to keep it current with changes in regulations or diseases.

 TABLE OF CONTENTS